FanW123/ML-Algorithms-Implementation/README.md

 # ML-Algorithms-Implementation
 1. Grow Decision Tree from scratch with Python

--- Working with two datasets:
+-- Working with two datasets: Iris, Spambase

-• Iris: has three classes and the task is to accurately predict one of the three sub-types of the Iris flower given four different physical features.
-These features include the length and width of the sepals and the petals.
-There are a total of 150 instances with each class having 50 instances.

-• Spambase: is a binary classification task and the objective is to classify email messages as being spam or not.
-To this end the dataset uses fifty seven text based features to represent each email message.
-There are about 4600 instances

 -- Implement decision trees that have binary splits.
-For determining the optimal threshold for splitting, I search over all possible thresholds for a given feature(refer to class notes and discussion for an efficient search strategy).
+For determining the optimal threshold for splitting, I search over all possible thresholds for a given feature

--- Early stopping:
+-- Early stopping

- For the Iris dataset, use ηmin ∈ {0.05, 0.10, 0.15, 0.20}

- For the Spambase dataset use ηmin ∈ {0.05, 0.10, 0.15, 0.20, 0.25}